x-board/x-board-protocol/README.md

 While ideas are central to the design of the protocol, the existence of an actual implementation is central to the stabilization of the protocol.
-This can be either be one of the host images of this project or a piece of software or hardware developed externally.
+This can either be one of the host images of this project or a piece of software or hardware developed externally.
 If it is an external project, it will of course require cooperation in getting the protocol stable.